jakubartur/nexa/doc/transaction.md

 *Note that if a layered application uses transaction data that does not affect the UTXO (for example a data push within the satisfier script that is popped and ignored) it still might be vulnerable to transaction malleability.
 These applications should either commit to that data within the UTXO (preventing malleability of that data), or wait for the particular idem to be confirmed on the blockchain.*

 ### Transaction Idem Calculation
-Serialize the following transaction fields using standard bitcoin serialization algorithms:
+Serialize the following transaction fields using standard serialization algorithms:
 * version
 * inputs
 	* prevout